Salesforce-VyTien/sforceProcessTDX/Slack Integration Guide.md

 Finally, Activate the process.

 ### Test
 Your functioning process should now be ready to test.
-Pretend you are the Chapter Leader and follow these steps:
+Enter data as you would as the Chapter Leader, following these steps:
 1. Edit an existing Campaign of Type = Dev Class.
 Set the Status to Completed.
 Save.
 2. Go to your Chatter Feed.
 Is there a new post, thanking the Instructor?
 Does it have the Thanks badge?